 Avista Makes Annual Price Adjustment Requests in Washington

-If approved by the Commission, residential electric customers in
+If approved, residential electric customers in

 The percentage change for electric and natural gas customers varies by rate schedule and is dependent upon how much energy customers on the respective rate schedules use.